Associate Professor, Exotic, Wildlife and Zoological Medicine,

 Office Location: WCVM 2440

-Dr. Parker is currently on parental leave until May 2016.
+Dr. Parker is currently on Sabbatical leave until November 2017.

 - BSc and DVM, University of Guelph